 The interest in the Vikings has reached an all-time high over the last years.
 From newly discovered ships to living villages and high-tech exhibitions – here are some of Norway’s top Viking sites.

 Travel back in time and explore authentic ships and treasures, as well as brand-new Viking experience centres filled with cutting-edge technology.
 Attend a Viking festival or challenge your inner Viking in one of the many villages that have been built as open-air museums throughout the country.
 Here are the main Viking attractions in Norway – from south to north.

 Norway’s newest Viking attractions, which opened its doors in June, is a 1600 square metre state-of-the-art interactive entertainment centre located in Oslo.
 With ground-breaking virtual technology, high-end film productions, and a 270-degree cinema, The Viking planet is the first of its kind in Norway.
 Step back in time and experience Norwegian Vikings like never before!

 The Viking Ship Museum on the Bygdøy peninsula just outside Oslo’s city centre has long been the most popular Viking museum to visit.
-Here, the three preserved Viking ships found in Norway – Oseberg, Tune and Gokstad – are exhibited, and they are ranked among the world’s best-preserved vessels from the era.
+Here, the three preserved Viking ships found in Norway – Oseberg, Tune and Gokstad – are exhibited.
+They are ranked among the world’s best-preserved vessels from the era.
 Unfortunately, the museum is temporarily closed for construction of the new, more modern Viking Age Museum.
 The new museum is scheduled to open in 2025/26.
 In the meantime, you can visit The Historical Museum in Oslo, which contains exquisite objects from the Viking Age.

 In recent years, archaeologists have uncovered two new Viking ships in the Oslo region, creating headlines all over the world.
 The latest find was in Horten in Vestfold in 2019.
 Vestfold is also home to several museums where you can dive into Viking history.
-At Midgard Viking Centre in Horten, you can visit the magnificent Gildehallen – a reconstruction of one of the Viking Age's largest halls, and see exhibitions showing different aspects of the Viking history.
+At Midgard Viking Centre in Horten, you can visit the magnificent Gildehallen, a reconstruction of one of the Viking Age's largest halls, and see exhibitions that show different aspects of Viking traditions.